Statistical Learning Theory for Control: A Finite Sample Perspective: online control

+for a system-dependendent constant $c_{\mathsf{sys}}>0$ and provided that $T$ is sufficiently large (polynomial in dimension and system-dependent quantities).

 Their result refined an earlier result of \cite{mania2019certainty} and essentially settled the question of what the optimal dependence on system dimensions and time horizon is.
 A recent result due to \citet{jedra2022minimal} also shows that, up to logarithmic factors, the same rate can be attained in expectation $\E R_T^\pi(\theta_\star) =\tilde O\left(\sqrt{\dx\du^2 T}\right)$. \citet{simchowitz2020naive} also provide a matching lower bound with $\sup_{\theta \in B(\theta_\star,\e)} \E R_T^\pi(\theta) = \Omega \left(\sqrt{\dx\du^2 T}\right) $.
 However, characterizing the optimal dependence on the system parameters $(A_\star, B_\star)$ is still open.
+There is for instance polynomial gap in the best known upper bounds \cite{simchowitz2020naive} the best known lower bounds \cite{ziemann2022regret} in regards to the dependence on $P_\star=P(A_\star,B_\star)$ (recall \eqref{eq:dareP}).
 A summary of the state of the art for both state feedback and partially observed systems is given in \autoref{table:adaptsum}.